theBrianCui/CSC-143-Notes/01.22-1_Reference_Types_Inheritance/src/README.md

    - Interfaces are like blueprints for classes
    - Classes can implement any number of interfaces (mix and match)
    - `Iterator<T>` and `Comparable<T>` in Project 0

+When a class implements an interface, the class must implement *every* method of the interface.

+Just like classes, interfaces are a type, that can be assigned to any implementing class!

+See: BasicInterface.java

+However, because an interface itself lacks a concrete implementation, the interface cannot be directly constructed.

 ## Reading: Single Responsibility Principle